basierend auf Bewertungen

 Reishi and Hericium in combination are the first choice for diseases of the stomach and esophagus:

-Hericium has a number of specific triterpenes that can thicken the mucus layer again by increasing the production of mucins (the structural, protective component of mucus) and carbohydrate structures and thus stimulating the intestinal epithelium to grow (therefore also important in leaky gut ) = "mend the hole".
-See also: https://pubmed.ncbi.nlm.nih.gov/29455967/ "Gastroprotective activity of polysaccharide from Hericium erinaceus against ethanol-induced gastric mucosal lesion and pylorus ligation-induced gastric ulcer, and its antioxidant activities”
+Hericium has a number of specific triterpenes that can thicken the mucus layer again by increasing the production of mucins (the structuring, protective component of mucus) and carbohydrate structures and thus stimulating the intestinal epithelium to grow (hence also important in leaky gut ) = “patch the hole”.
+See also: https://pubmed.ncbi.nlm.nih.gov/29455967/ “Gastroprotective activity of polysaccharide from Hericium erinaceus against ethanol-induced gastric mucosal lesion and pylorus ligation-induced gastric ulcer, and its antioxidant activities”

-Hericium can also selectively kill the Helicobacter bacterium without affecting other "good" bacteria.
-In addition, Hericum inhibits the attachment of Helicobacter to the stomach wall.
-See also: https://pubmed.ncbi.nlm.nih.gov/30806251/ "In Vitro and In Vivo Inhibition of Helicobacter pylori by Ethanolic Extracts of Lion's Mane Medicinal Mushroom, Hericium erinaceus (Agaricomycetes) “
+Hericium can also selectively kill the Helicobacter bacteria without affecting other “good” bacteria.
+Hericum also inhibits the attachment of Helicobacter to the stomach wall.
+See also: https://pubmed.ncbi.nlm.nih.gov/30806251/ “In Vitro and In Vivo Inhibition of Helicobacter pylori by Ethanolic Extracts of Lion's Mane Medicinal Mushroom, Hericium erinaceus (Agaricomycetes)”

 The small intestine follows the stomach.
-It is 6-7 meters long, very thin (thinner than a human hair) and unfolded the size of half a soccer field.
-This large surface is necessary to absorb nutrients, but it represents a large target for pathogens, precisely because it is so thin.
+It is 6-7 meters long, very thin (thinner than a hair) and when unfolded it is the size of half a football field.
+This large surface is necessary to absorb nutrients, but - especially because it is so thin - it represents a large attack surface for pathogens.

-Analogous to the process of the gastric mucosa already described, Hericium can also accelerate the regeneration processes in leaky gut by stimulating the growth of the intestinal epithelium.
-However, with leaky gut, it takes about 6-8 months much longer than in the stomach for the mucous membrane to be "patched up" and regenerated.
+Analogous to the gastric mucosa process already described, Hericium can also accelerate the regeneration processes in leaky gut by stimulating the intestinal epithelium to grow.
+However, with leaky gut it takes significantly longer, around 6-8 months, than in the stomach for the mucous membrane to be “patched” and regenerated.

-It is always important not just to rely on the fungi, but always to keep an eye on all the micronutrients: If, for example, the intestinal cells lack building substances and growth factors due to a vitamin D deficiency, the diet or lifestyle should be changed or in this case vitamin D supplemented and e.g. gluten removed from the diet.
+It is always important not to just rely on the mushrooms, but to always keep an eye on all micronutrients: For example, If the intestinal cells lack building substances and growth factors due to a vitamin D deficiency, the diet or lifestyle changed orin this case vitamin D supplemented and e.g. Gluten should be eliminated from the diet.

-In these cases, the shiitake is the first choice because it is a natural antibiotic and can thus effectively remove pathogens from the small intestine.
-Incidentally, many people show a detoxification reaction when taking shiitake in larger quantities or concentrated as an extract, which is often misinterpreted as intolerance.
+In these cases, shiitake is the first choice because it is a natural antibiotic and can effectively remove pathogens from the small intestine.
+As a result, many people show a detoxification reaction when taking shiitake in large quantities or concentrated as an extract, which is often misinterpreted as intolerance.

-See also https://pubmed.ncbi.nlm.nih.gov/15773410/ on the antimicrobial effect of shiitake "The juice of this mushroom at a concentration of 5% from the volume of the nutrient medium was found to produce a pronounced antimicrobial effect with respect to C. albicans, S. aureus, E. faecalis, E. coli O-114 and to stimulate the growth of E. coli M-17.
-Bifidobacteria and lactobacteria exhibited resistance to the action of L. edodes juice."
+See also the antimicrobial effect of shiitake https://pubmed.ncbi.nlm.nih.gov/15773410/ “The juice of this mushroom at a concentration of 5% from the volume of the nutrient medium was found to produce a pronounced antimicrobial effect with respect to C . albicans, S. aureus, E. faecalis, E. coli O-114 and to stimulate the growth of E. coli M-17.
+Bifidobacteria and lactobacteria exhibited resistance to the action of L. edodes juice.“

 Let's come to the end of the gastrointestinal tract, the large intestine.
-This is not as long as the small intestine, but very wide.
-There are a few trillion microorganisms in the intestinal flora that live in harmony with each other.
-When the immune system no longer properly monitors what is happening in the colon (impaired communication with the intestinal flora), or when one type of microorganism becomes dominant and suppresses others, an imbalance occurs.
+This is not as long as the small intestine, but is very wide.
+There are a few trillion microorganisms in the intestinal flora that live in harmony with one another.
+When the immune system no longer properly monitors what is happening in the large intestine (impaired communication with the intestinal flora), or when one type of microorganism becomes dominant and displaces others, an imbalance occurs.

 The intestinal flora can then be brought back into balance with medicinal mushroom extracts.
-Hericium and Reishi are also the first choice in the large intestine, because the mucus layer and the epithelium have to be constantly regenerated there and the immune system has to undergo the right training.
-However, it is also known that the polysaccharides of the fungi can bring the intestinal flora back into balance - see e.g.:
+And Hericium and Reishi are again the first choice in the large intestine, because there too the mucus layer and the epithelium must be constantly regenerated and the immune system must receive the right training.
+But we also know that the polysaccharides of the mushrooms can bring the intestinal flora back into balance - see. for example:

 https://pubmed.ncbi.nlm.nih.gov/28885559/ “Mushrooms act as a prebiotics to stimulate the growth of gut microbiota, conferring health benefits to the host.
 In the present review, we have summarized the beneficial activities of various mushrooms on gut microbiota via the inhibition of exogenous pathogens and, thus, improving the host health.”

-There are also specific studies on Reishi and Maitake that show that they were able to regenerate the intestinal flora (e.g. in type 2 diabetes) in animal models:
+There are also specific studies on Reishi and Maitake that show that they improve the intestinal flora (e.g.a in type 2 diabetes) were able to regenerate in an animal model:

 Reishi: